NPC-Worldwide/npcsh/README.md

 - `npcsh` works with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, vLLM, MLX, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.

 ## NPC Studio
 There is a graphical user interface that makes use of the NPC Toolkit through the NPC Studio.
-See the open source code for NPC Studio [here](https://github.com/npc-worldwide/npc-studio).
+See the source code for NPC Studio [here](https://github.com/npc-worldwide/npc-studio).
 Download the executables at [our website](https://enpisi.com/npc-studio).
 For the most up to date version, you can use NPC Studio by invoking it in npcsh
 ```
 /npc-studio
 ```